naveed125/mqtt-api-pub-sub/README.md

 # What is this
 This is a tutorial project about how to use MQTT pub/sub instead of API polling for fun and profit.
 To see a full explanation of this repository and code, please checkout my post [here](https://medium.com/@naveed125).
-I really do recommend reading the linked article though.
-Some basic information below in case you're not inclined to clicking links.
+Some basic information is included below in case you're not inclined to clicking links.
+But I really do recommend reading the linked article.

 # How does it work
 The basic idea is that the web server maintains a data set and clients get notified when that data changes.